A distributed model for healthcare provider data

 Reframing the Opportunity

-Our early research revealed that the core barriers to data use stemmed from how provider information is maintained.
-To address this, our team defined three new focus areas—and I led the exploration into attestations, the 90-day process providers must complete to keep their data current.
+Our research revealed that the core barriers to data use stemmed from how provider information is maintained.
+To address this, our team defined three new focus areas—and I led the exploration into attestations, the 120-day process providers must complete to keep their data current.

-We saw an opportunity to reimagine this compliance-heavy task as a value-generating interaction for both providers and CAQH—transforming it from an obligation into an ongoing exchange of trusted, high-quality data.
+We saw an opportunity to reimagine this compliance-heavy task as a value-generating interaction for both providers and CAQH, transforming it from an obligation into an ongoing exchange of trusted data.

 New Problem Statement